The architectural design for the retreat involves two levels for the residential part of the structure and three levels for the guest units.

 As I’m learning about Indonesia I’m seeing different points of view regarding how one interacts with officials of various sorts.
 With the banjar (local community) some donations are made public and others are under the table.

-With government inspectors it appears that you can claim you ran out of money and build a simpler (cheaper) fill_in_the_blank than the permit specified and still get approval — especially if you have a table to pass you_know_what under.
+With government inspectors it appears that you can claim you ran out of money and build a simpler (cheaper) structure than the permit specified and still get approval — especially if you have a table to pass $ under.

 Above: Government Building Permit Office (Dinas Cipta Karya Pemerinth Kabupaten)